ahmadfajar/vue-mdbootstrap-docs/src/docs/usage.md

 ## Demos

 You can clone the demos from [here](https://github.com/ahmadfajar/vue-mdbootstrap-demos) to see it in action.

 ## Start coding

-Now you have implemented **Vue MdBootstrap** to your project, and it’s time to write your code.
+Now you have implemented **Vue MDBootstrap** to your project, and it’s time to write your code.
 Please refer to each component’s documentation to learn how to use them.